Prag8855/aab/content/guides/permanent-residence.md

 These are the required documents **in Berlin**.
 If you apply elsewhere, they require different documents.
 Check the website of the *[[Ausländerbehörde]]* where you apply.

 **When you apply online**, use PDF files or photos.
-Word documents and other formats are unreliable.[^37] If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
+Word documents and other formats are unreliable.
+If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
 You can also [mail your documents](/guide/mail-a-letter).

 **When you go in person**, bring everything.
 Some *Ausländerbehörde* employees look at every document.
 Some ignore half of them.
 You never know, so you must bring everything.
 Missing documents can delay your application by a few weeks.
 Print everything on A4 paper.
 Do not staple the pages together.